gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 ## Define a fallback element

-The previous code sample uses [useSuspenseQuery](https://tanstack.com/query/latest/docs/react/reference/useSuspenseQuery) instead of [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery).
+The previous code sample uses [useSuspenseQuery](https://tanstack.com/query/latest/docs/react/reference/useSuspenseQuery) instead of [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery) to fetch data.
 This enables an application to leverage a React [Suspense](https://react.dev/reference/react/Suspense) boundary to render a fallback element in a layout component while the data is being fetched:

 ```tsx !#7-9 host/src/RootLayout.tsx